johe14/forum/README.md

 ### Theme settings

-- Make the directory webroot/css/anax-grid and the subfolders writable by the webserver.
-It will create the files style.less.cache and style.css.
+- Make the directory `webroot/css/anax-grid` and the subfolders writable by the webserver.
+It will create the files `style.less.cache` and `style.css`.

-chmod 777 anax-grid
+  `chmod 777 anax-grid`

 ### Verify installation

-- Point your browser to webroot/index.php
+- Point your browser to `webroot/index.php`

 ## History